Women in POUM in Francoist Spain: Background

 Francoist Spain was a pseudo-fascist state whose ideology rejected what it considered the inorganic democracy of the Second Republic.
 It was an embrace of organic democracy, defined as a reassertion of traditional Spanish Roman Catholic values that served as a counterpoint to the Communism of the Soviet Union during the same period.
 It came into exist in 1939 following the end of the Spanish Civil War.
 Misogyny and heteronormativity where linchpins of fascism in Spain, where the philosophy revolved around patria and fixed gender roles that praised the role of strong male leadership.

 In July 1936, the Spanish Civil War started with a military coup attempt launched from the Spanish enclave of Melilla.
 In October of that same year, Franco took over as the Generalissimo and Chief of State in Nationalist zones.
 On 19 April 1937, Catholic and Falangist parties were merged, making Falange Española Tradicionalista the official state party behind Nationalist lines.
 On 30 January 1938, the first National State Cabinet meeting was held, with the Spanish Civil War formally coming to an end on 1 April 1939 and an official government formalized on 8 August 1939.

 The Franco regime banned all political parties and trade unions.
-The only permissible type organization was Falange, founded by José Antonio Primo de Rivera in 1933.
+The only permissible type of organization was Falange, founded by José Antonio Primo de Rivera in 1933.
 An election was held in 1966, where people were given the option to affirm or deny Franco's leadership.
 With more voters than electors, Franco was affirmed as Head of State.
 Prince Juan Carlos was appointed as Franco's official successor in 1970, with Admiral Luis Carrero Blanco being the unofficial successor.
 Carrero Blanco was assassinated in 1973 by ETA.
 Franco died in November 1975.